archibaldkami/SPT/README.md

 # Starshine Essentials
-Starshine Essentials requires CIT Resewn and Animatica, or Optifine. totem list ( totem_of_undying ):
+Starshine Essentials requires CIT Resewn and Animatica, or Optifine and incompatible with Eating Animations. totem list ( totem_of_undying ):
 - Starlic_lv
 - OVERPACH